 Keep the international theme going and forgo flavoring your corn with butter—instead, try this Japanese-inspired side dish with soy sauce and mirin.
 Get our Grilled Corn with Soy Sauce and Mirin recipe.

 If you like to keep things classic, and especially if you’re grilling some veggie dogs, baked beans are always welcome.
-These cook themselves in the Crock-Pot—to make them vegan, just omit the bacon and add a dash of liquid smoke.
+These cook themselves in the Crock-Pot—to make them vegan, just omit the bacon and add a dash of liquid smoke instead.
 Get our Slow Cooker Baked Beans recipe.

-Maybe you’ve tried meat-stuffed veggies, but go ahead and give quinoa-stuffed veggies a go instead.
-Fill your grilled zucchini with garlic-infused, nutty couscous.
+Maybe you’ve tried meat-stuffed veggies, but go ahead and give quinoa-stuffed veggies a go; you won’t miss the meat.
+Fill your grilled zucchini with garlic-infused, nutty couscous and serve with a finishing sauce if you like.
 Get our Quinoa-Stuffed Grilled Zucchini recipe.

 You’ll forget all about meat by cooking up this dense (in a good way) garbanzo bean burger, slathered with whatever condiments you like (vegan mayonnaise is a favorite).
 Make sure to let the chickpeas soak for a day before making.
 Get our Falafel Burgers recipe.

 Cremini mushrooms and tamari are the secret ingredients to making this meat-free burger work.
 Eat it with a vegan ciabatta (and top it with homemade vegan cheese) if you’re feelin’ fancy this independence day.
 Get our Black-Eyed Pea Vegan Burgers recipe.